Big-O Notation in Data Structure

 Note: O(1) and O(logn) are considered as good gone.

 O(n): It is linear.
 When we see O(n), then we need to worry about the algorithm.
-When the number of data in increasing or the input is increasing, the processing time is also increasing linearly.
+When the number of data is increasing or the input is increasing, the processing time is also increasing linearly.
 It is considered an OK zone.

 O(2n)/O(n2)/O(nlogn): When you see expositional or quadratic, then it is considered to be a bad zone.
 Generally, we don’t want to see the performance of the algorithm in these zones.

 Note: So based on the Big-O Notation, you can identify your algorithm is in which zone.
-Whether it is in a good zone, or Ok zone, or bad zone and you can think accordingly.
+Whether it is in a good zone, or Ok zone, or a bad zone and you can think accordingly.

-In the next article, I am going to discuss Properties of Asymptotic Notations.
+In the next article, I am going to discuss the Properties of Asymptotic Notations.
 Here, in this article, I try to explain Big-O Notation in Data Structure.
 I hope you enjoy this Big-O Notation in Data Structure article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.